salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 When we think of fear scammers, we naturally think of Mark Steele.
 He tells a scary story, and then promises to fix a problem that doesn't really exist, if only you subscribe to his organisation.

-Richard Vobes' business model is all about taking money to feature charlatans, con-mean and whackaloons on his channel.
-The Richard Vobes show is all about monetising other people's gullible.
+Richard Vobes' business model is all about taking money to feature charlatans, con-men and whackaloons on his channel.
+The Richard Vobes show is all about monetising other people's gullibility.
 It turns out that other scammers will pay to access an audience of under-educated nitwits who are easily separated from their cash.

 Pete Stone, a.k.a.
-Sovereign Pete - he runs evening classes that teach misguided and incorrect notions about how law and commerce work.
-He claims these ideas weill help you win in civil and criminal courts.
-He claims that he's "teaching people how to read", but ff you follow Sovereign Pete's advice you could end up without a home, without a car and with a criminal record.
+Sovereign Pete - runs evening classes that teach misguided and incorrect notions about how law and commerce work.
+He claims these ideas will help you win in civil and criminal courts.
+He claims that he's "teaching people how to read", but if you follow Sovereign Pete's advice you could end up without a home, without a car and with a criminal record.

-My point is, that everybody who I feature is a horrible grifter who is engaged in a scam, and if you are a Richard Vobes who has come here to tell me I'm wrong, then you are probably one of his victims.
+My point is that everybody that I feature is a horrible grifter who is engaged in a scam, and if you are a Richard Vobes fan who has come here to tell me I'm wrong, then you are probably one of his victims.

-But the person I'm going to show today has got to be the vilest, scammer I've ever encountered because he's preying on some of the poorest, most disadvantaged people on the planet; It's a scam that relies on his victims ignorance of basic scientific facts.
+But the person I'm going to show today has got to be the vilest scammer I've ever encountered because he's preying on some of the poorest, most disadvantaged people on the planet; It's a scam that relies on his victim's ignorance of basic scientific facts.
 It's made worse by the fact that the people whose job it is to provide that education and to protect people from being scammed are also in on the grift.

 And to make this even more painful, it's a modern spin on a scam that's as old as the invention of electricity.